-What Does An Abnormal Smear Result Mean?
+What Does It Mean If You Have An Abnormal Smear Result?

 For those who have high risk type changes (moderate to severe HPV viral infection) then you will be referred to a gynaecologist for a thorough colposcopic examination.
 This will establish the true nature of your cervix abnormalities.
 High grade smears (moderate and severe) often need to be treated.
 However, it’s important to recognise that cervical cancer can take up to a decade to develop.
 This doesn’t mean that the results can be ignored but rather that abnormal cervical screenings and colposcopy test results enable us to promptly address any issues so that future conditions can be avoided.

-Treatment For Severe Dyskaryosis?
+Treatment For Severe Dyskaryosis

 The commonest form of treatment for severe/high grade dyskaryosis is Large Loop Excision of Transformation Zone (LLETZ).
 It is also known as Loop Electrosurgical Excision Procedure (LEEP).
 This is commonly carried out as an outpatient procedure under local anaesthesia.
 After numbing the cervix with local anaesthetic a wire loop is used to remove the abnormal cells.
 It is a quick procedure with mild discomfort.